FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Milksop, Milsop, Millsop, Millsopp, Milsops, Millsops, Millsopps, Mellsop, Mellsopp, Melsops, Mellsopps, Millinchop, Millinshop, Millsap, Millsapp, Milsap, Milsapp, Milsaps and many more.

 This web page shows only a small excerpt of our Millsap research.
-Another 274 words (20 lines of text) covering the years 1273, 1300, 1572, 1620, and 1736 are included under the topic Early Millsap History in all our PDF Extended History products.
+Another 274 words (20 lines of text) covering the years 1273, 1300, 1572, 1620, and 1736 are included under the topic Early Millsap History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Millsap Notables in all our PDF Extended History products.
+More information is included under the topic Early Millsap Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Millsap family moved to Ireland, but this topic is not covered in this excerpt.
-Another 118 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 118 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: